FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6b.md

   composeWithDevTools()
   // highlight-end
 )

-export default store
+// ...
 ```

 Now when you open the console, the <i>redux</i> tab looks like this:

 ![](../../images/6/11ea.png)

-The effect of each to the store can be easily observed
+The effect of each action to the store can be easily observed:

 ![](../../images/6/12ea.png)

-It's also possible to dispatch actions to the store using the console
+It's also possible to dispatch actions to the store using the console:

 ![](../../images/6/13ea.png)

-You can find the code for our current application in its entirety in the <i>part6-2</i> branch of [this Github repository](https://github.com/fullstack-hy2020/redux-notes/tree/part6-2).
+You can find the code for our current application in its entirety in the <i>part6-2</i> branch of [this Github repository](https://github.com/fullstack-hy/redux-notes/tree/part6-2).

 </div>